 If a trip on the Pere Marquette Rail-Trail leaves you in love with this route, you are not alone.
-The Pere Marquette is one of the most heavily used trails in Michigan (the section between Midland and Clare), according to a 2002 Michigan State University study.
-The serene, paved corridor welcomes all non-motorized users, including equestrians on an adjacent path for approximately 5 miles between State Route 18 and Coleman Road.
+The Pere Marquette is one of the most heavily used trails in Michigan.
+The serene, paved corridor welcomes all non-motorized users, including equestrians on an adjacent path for approximately 5 miles between the community of Coleman and State Route 18 (N. Castor Road).
 There are numerous access points along the trail, as well as benches for trail users to rest and take in the beautiful scenery of maple and pine trees.

 The town of Sanford is at mile 8.4 and is a good spot for a lunch break.
 It has shops and restaurants as well as Sanford Village Park, where you can dip a fishing line or a canoe into the Tittabawassee River.
 If you are up for a 0.25-mile side trip, head north and cross Saginaw Road to reach Sanford Lake County Park, which has a beach, pavilions, boat launch and playground.

 Just ahead at mile 9.3 is Veterans Memorial Park, which features 180-year-old red and white pines.
 The Pine Haven Recreation Area, located at 8 Mile Road, has 8 miles of trails for hiking, mountain biking, and cross-country skiing.

 In Coleman, the trail has been made the focal point for the city.
 Exit the trail at the Coleman Staging Area if you want to stop, shop or grab a bite to eat.
 A bike shop is also located adjacent to the trail.
 Continuing north, you may decide to stop at the general store in Loomis for a snack.